Despite my insistence that the MMM family eats outlandishly well these days, I take a fair amount of flak from certain readers on the subject of food:

 Hours of outdoor work fueled at moderate intensity: 4-6

 This is a big meal designed to start an active day.
-If you’re just planning on writing some software after breakfast, you might scale down the ingredients accordingly.
+If you’re just planning on writing some software after breakfast, you might cut the cheese and avocado quantity in half.
 But the principle remains the same: a low-carb meal like this works better than one with juice, toast, bagels and other sugar-spiking ingredients.
 And it’s still relatively inexpensive, because there is no meat.

 But won’t it give me a heart attack?